 Other legislative measures on, e.g., waste prevention and minimization, inventory development and emergency response.

-Legislation should establish a link between the phase-out dates for the production and use of PFOS and its related substances, including in products and articles, and the dates by which PFOS and its related substances should be disposed of once they have become waste.
+Legislation should establish a link between the phase-out dates for the production and use of PFOS and PFOA and their related substances, including in products and articles, and the dates by which PFOS and PFOA and their related substances should be disposed of once they have become waste.
 Legislation should also set a time limit for the disposal of PFOS wastes so as to prevent the creation of stockpiles that have no clear phase-out date.

 For further information, see section IV.B of the general technical guidelines.